ava-labs/apm/README.md

 - `--branch`: The branch name to track.

 ### install-vm
 Installs a virtual machine by its alias.
+Either a partial alias (e.g `spacesvm`) or a fully qualified name including the repository (e.g `ava-labs/core:spacesvm`) to disambiguate between multiple repositories can be used.

 If multiple matches are found (e.g `repository-1/foovm`, `repository-2/foovm`), you will be required to specify the fully qualified name of the virtual machine to disambiguate the repository to install from.